bhauman/figwheel-main/docs/docs/https.md

 #### Using [certifiable](https://github.com/bhauman/certifiable) to create a keystore

-If you are not on the Windows platform you can use [certifiable](https://github.com/bhauman/certifiable) to create a Java key store.
+You can use [certifiable](https://github.com/bhauman/certifiable) to create a Java key store.

 [Certifiable](https://github.com/bhauman/certifiable) is designed
 create a safe certificate for local use.
 On the MacOS platform it also